 3. 60% of sandwiches sold globally are actually burgers

 4. The Guinness world record for the largest hamburger ever weighed in at 1,164.2 kilograms (2,566 lbs).
 Turns out there is isn’t a record for the largest vegan burger – maybe that’s something you could try at home!
 Go to Guinness World Records to find out more

 5. McDonalds sells approximately 75 hamburgers every second

 Switch to vegan energy with Viva!

-Switch your energy supply to us and not only will you be using green energy, with a fair price promise, as a thank you we’ll donate up to £60 to Viva! on your behalf.
+Switch your energy supply to us and not only will you be using green energy at a fair price, as a thank you we’ll donate up to £60 to Viva! on your behalf.

 Right now, we’re working on a really exciting project, the first green gas mill in Britain – turning grass into gas that can be used in standard boilers to heat our homes and fight the climate crisis.